SplooshAI/sploosh-ai-sports-analytics/README.md

 ./src/download_nhl.sh kraken YYYY-MM-DD
 ```

-### Get NHL Scores
+### Get NHL Schedule/Results

-The project includes a convenient script for fetching NHL game scores and copying them to your clipboard.
+The project includes a convenient script for fetching NHL game schedules and results, copying them to your clipboard.

 Make sure that `src/get_nhl_scores.sh` is executable: